Get an account and access OKHE

 We have chosen Medium because it’s open and makes it easy for you to engage with the course (you can read more about this in our post).
 We suggest that you share ideas on the topics of this module — thus contributing to the module — by writing posts on Medium and responding to others’ posts.
 For this, you will need a Medium account.

 If you have a Medium account, you may use it for this module.
-To create a new account, follow this guide.
+To create a new account, click ‘Sign in’ (top-right — while it says ‘Sign in’, it allows you to create a new account too).
 You can choose to write as yourself, or using an alias.
-You can create a Medium account from a Twitter account, which makes sign-in easy and allows you to share posts with Twitter followers.
-If you wish to write anonymously, you may not wish to connect social networks.
+You can create an account from a Twitter/Facebook/Google account, which makes sign-in easy and allows you to with existing followers.
+If you wish to write anonymously, you may not wish to connect a social network associated with you — in this case, we would recommend email sign-up.

 Important for students being assessed: Associate your account